rust-lang/rust-forge/src/platforms/zulip/triagebot.md

 ## Notify Zulip

-When a prioritization label is added to an issue, this command will create a new topic on Zulip, in the designated stream:
+When a prioritization label is added to an issue, this command will create a new topic on Zulip, in the designated stream ("245100" in the following example), replacing `{number}` and `{title}` with the issue GitHub ID and title:

 ```toml
 [notify-zulip."I-prioritize"]